KarelDO/BioDEX/README.md

 | ICSR-Extraction | [FAERS-PubMed/BioDEX-ICSR](https://huggingface.co/datasets/FAERS-PubMed/BioDEX-ICSR/viewer/FAERS-PubMed--BioDEX-ICSR/train) | (coming soon) | `data_creation/icsr_extraction`   |
 | ICSR-QA         | (coming soon)                                                                                                               | (coming soon) | (coming soon)                     |

+## Limitations
+See section 9 of the [BioDEX paper](todo) for limitations and ethical considerations.

 ## Contact
 Open an issue on this GitHub page or email `karel[dot]doosterlinck[at]ugent[dot].be` and preferrably include "[BioDEX]" in the subject.